Ambulance Emergency Response Optimization in Developing Countries: Demand for emergency transportation

 Our data is well suited for logistic regression because our observations can be viewed as independent Bernoulli trials and modelled using a binomial distribution.
 Given the large set of features and the likelihood of overfitting, we consider a logistic regression model with L1-regularization (LASSO), where $\gamma$ denotes the regularization parameter.
 We optimize over $1000$ values of $\gamma$ between $0.0001$ and $0.01$.
-Recall, that the naive prediction approach mentioned above predicts a constant equal to the average $\delta^M$ across all wards.
-We also consider a weighed naive approach that predicts a constant equal to the weighted average $\delta^M$ across all wards.
+Recall, that the naive prediction approach mentioned above predicts a constant equal to the average $\delta_m$ across all wards.
+We also consider a weighed (by population) naive approach that predicts a constant equal to the weighted average $\delta_m$ across all wards.

 We train our models using repeated $10$-fold cross validation, which partitions the data into ten sets: eight sets of three wards and two sets of four wards.
 Each set is used exactly once as the testing set, while the remaining $9$ are combined and used as the training set.
 We repeat this process $500$ times to reduce the variance in our estimations of model accuracy.
-We measure prediction accuracy using root mean squared error

-where $\by\in\mathbb{R}^n$ are the true targets, $\hat{\by}\in\mathbb{R}^n$ are the predicted targets, and $n$ is the number of samples.
-Once the value of $\gamma$ that minimizes RMSE is determined through repeated cross validation, we train a final model using this $\gamma$ and all available data to estimate $\delta_w^M$ for all $92$ wards.
+We measure prediction accuracy using root mean squared error.
+Once the value of $\gamma$ that minimizes RMSE is determined through repeated cross validation, we train a final model using this $\gamma$ and all available data to estimate $\delta_{w,m}$ for all $92$ wards.
 All models were implemented using \texttt{R version 3.3.3.}